-- The liabilities of the Suffolk County Council pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method ie an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projections of projected earnings for current employees. - ➤ Liabilities are discounted to their value at current prices, using a discount rate of 4.8% based on the average gilt yield projections on corporate bonds over a 20 year basis.
+- The liabilities of the Suffolk County Council pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method - ie an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projections of projected earnings for current employees. - The rate employed for the 2016/17 accounts is the yield available on long dated, high quality corporate bonds, as measured by the "Hymans Robertson" corporate bond yield curve, which is constructed based on the constituents of the iBoxx AA corporate bond index.